Singapore Art Museum: History

+Residencies

+The Singapore Art Museum’s residency program was planned since 2021, entering formal operation afterward.
+It is now in its third cycle of open call.
+The most recent second cycle artists included many renowned Asian artists, such as Arie Syarifuddin, Bolun Shen, Carlos Quijon, Jr., Charmaine Poh, Sorawit Songsataya, Suvani Suri, etc.

 Location and amenities

 SAM at Tanjong Pagar Distripark is located in a historic port district, alongside other gallery and exhibition spaces such as Gajah Gallery and ArtSpace@Helutrans.
 It is of walking proximity to Chinatown, Duxton and Everton Park and accessible by public buses, MRT and cab services.

 SAM’s heritage buildings are situated in the heart of Singapore's arts and culture district, located alongside Singapore's major performing arts and visual arts institutions: the Nanyang Academy of Fine Arts, LASALLE College of the Arts, the Stamford Arts Centre, the Selegie Arts Centre, Singapore Calligraphy Centre, YMS Arts Centre, Dance Ensemble Singapore, Action Theatre and School of the Arts.

 In addition to the main museum building, SAM maintains an annexe on 8 Queen Street, SAM at 8Q, which also exhibits SAM's collection of contemporary art, as well as newly-commissioned, contemporary artworks.
 The two buildings are currently closed for redevelopment.